 A current research focus concerns the development and application of molecular based methods, particularly mass spectrometry, to improve the identification, characterization and responses to viruses that cause infectious disease and cancer.
-A particular focus has been to arrest the impact of the influenza virus.
+A particular focus has been to arrest the impact of the respiratory viruses including influenza, parainfluenza and SARS CoV coronavirus.
 Influenza (FLU) is responsible for as many or more deaths in Australia today (over 4200 in 2017) than most individual causes of human cancers, with the exception of lung cancer.
 Furthermore, an estimated 15 percent of all human cancers worldwide are associated with viral infections.
 Improving our ability to identify and respond to such disease causing viruses is essential to reducing their burden on public health.

-We have developed bioinformatics approaches and algorithms (including FluTyper, FluShuffle and FluResort) and harnessed the power of high resolution mass spectrometry with high mass accuracy to type, subtype, determine the lineage and identify seasonal from reassorted pandemic strains through the detection of signature peptides by their mass alone.
+Recent work has involved the identification and development of new antiviral inhibitors from natural sources to combat influenza.
+We have also developed bioinformatics approaches and algorithms (including FluTyper, FluShuffle and FluResort) and harnessed the power of high resolution mass spectrometry with high mass accuracy to type, subtype, determine the lineage and identify seasonal from reassorted pandemic strains through the detection of signature peptides by their mass alone.
 The approach has been applied to laboratory grown and clinical specimens and has advantages over conventional PCR based typing approaches including the speed of analysis and the directness of the proteotyping approach.
 More details can be found on this linked page (FLU).